ljonesdesign/161-recitations/docs/07-checklist.md

 <!-- ############ TEMPLATE   ############# -->
 <li>
 Find a <strong>template</strong>, verify it works for you and start building your site.
-See <a href="/#/06-templates">last week's, class notes</a> for more information.
+See templates in the left sidebar for  for more information.
 </li>

 <!-- ############ INDEX.HTML   ############# -->